|Nutritional Guidelines (per serving)|

-This recipe was developed for an Italian uncle who found later in life that he was allergic to dairy yet longed for a savory and creamy dairy-free turkey tetrazzini.
+This recipe was developed for an Italian uncle who found later in life that he was allergic to dairy, yet longed for a savory and creamy dairy-free turkey tetrazzini.
 Truly Italian comfort food at its best, this dish is beautiful, simple and a family favorite.
-This casserole can be assembled, covered and refrigerated up to four hours before baking.
-If you decide to do this, allow the tetrazzini to sit at room temperature for about fifteen minutes before baking.
+The casserole can be assembled, covered, and refrigerated up to four hours before baking.
+If you decide to do this, allow the tetrazzini to sit at room temperature for about 15 minutes before baking.

 - 1/4 cup olive oil

 - 1/4 cup fresh thyme (plus more for garnishing)